-Another option to travel to Bariloche is by plane.
-Aerolineas Argentinas and LAN Argentina both have numerous flights a week that leave from and return to Buenos Aires.
+From Buenos Aires the best way to travel to Bariloche is by plane.
+Aerolineas Argentinas have numerous flights a week that leave from and return to Buenos Aires.
 Usually, there are two daily flights earlier in the week, then three a day for the rest of the week.
 This town, surrounded by a number of lakes and found within the Nahuel Huapi National Park, offers excellent opportunities for skiing, kayaking, trekking, and mountaineering, many of which can be done as day trips.
 If you are planning to visit Bariloche, check out the following list of Bariloche day trips.

 When you get here we recommend some of the fantastic mountain treks on offer.
 Take the route down Av.
-Bustillo which goes alongside the Nahuel Huapi lake with its beautiful scenery.
+Bustillo which goes alongside the Nahuel Huapi Lake with its beautiful scenery.
 After traveling 10 Km you will reach the base of Cerro Campanario (Belfry Hill) (Chair lift included), where you can see a selection of striking views that include the Nahuel Huapi and Perito Moreno lakes, El Trebol Lagoon, the San Pedro and Llao Llao peninsulas, Isla Victoria, and the Otto, Lopez, Goye and Catedral Hills.
 Marvel as your guide fills you in with the facts about the region and explains Bariloche’s dynamic history.
-Heading towards Llao Llao you will come across the San Eduardo chapel, and Puerto Pañuelo (Handkerchief Port) and further on the incredible Angostura Bridge, a golf course and the sparkling lagoon.

-Once in Bariloche, there are a million things to do and see for the adventurous go-getter or sightseeing photographer.
-Besides the incredible vistas of majestic mountains and luscious lakes, each with their share of incredible wildlife, travelers can trek through the mountains and hills, ski its gorgeous slopes, fish in its pristine lakes, ride on a horse, paraglide through the skies like one of its many birds of prey or just take a tour of the area.
+Once in Bariloche, Argentina, there are a million things to do and see for the adventurous go-getter or sightseeing photographer.
 There is so much to enjoy and getting to Bariloche from Buenos Aires is too easy to pass up.
 It’s time to enjoy one of the most beautiful places in the world.